ebamberg/research-projects-ml/README.md

 # Showcase Erik.Bamberg
 # research-projects-ml

-This Git repository showcases some machine-learnkng research projects I have been working on and tested overtime.
+This Git repository showcases some machine-learning research projects I have been working on and tested overtime.
 The repository doesn't contains productivity ready code.The projects are mostly code based on tutorial and getting started blogs I played around out of interest and curiosity.

 Two notable projects: the finetuning of LLama 3.1 and the implementation of Control Nets with diffusers.